Skip to main content

 Best Time to Visit

-The best time to visit the British Virgin Islands (BVI) is between December and April, which is the high season for tourism.
+The best time for a BVI Yacht Charter is between December and April, which is the high season for tourism.
 During this time, the weather is sunny and dry, and the temperatures range from the mid-70s to mid-80s Fahrenheit.

 The peak of the high season is between Christmas and New Year’s when many visitors flock to the BVI to enjoy the festive season in paradise.
 This also means that prices for charters and flights are generally higher during this time.